oracle/souffle/README.md

 Follow the steps below to compile and install Soufflé on a UNIX system:

-1. G++ 4.8 or greater is recommended to compile Soufflé.
+1. G++ 4.8 or newer is recommended to compile Soufflé.

 2. Run `sh ./bootstrap` to generate configure files